Dauphin Island, also known as the Sunset Capital of Alabama, is one of the most idyllic beach getaways in the south.

-Dauphin Island Heritage and Arts Council
+Admire the Art at the Dauphin Island Heritage and Arts Gallery

-They regularly hold painting classes for kids and adults, community theater and musical productions.
+They regularly hold painting classes for kids and adults, community theater, and musical productions.

 DIHAC hosts regular art fundraisers to support their community, promote art and educate people about its value.

-Dauphin Island Pier
+Have a Picnic at the Dauphin Island Pier

 With the recent migration of Pelican Island merging with the public shoreline, the pier is now on dry land.